-As VP of Corporate Affairs for Northstar Lottery Group, Avis LaVelle oversees external affairs activities for Northstar and on behalf of the Illinois Lottery which Northstar manages.
-Her staff is responsible for Media Relations, Corporate Social Responsibility, and Employee Volunteer Engagement.
+LaVelle is the former VP of Corporate Affairs for Northstar Lottery Group with responsibility for external affairs activities for Northstar and the Illinois Lottery which Northstar managed.
+She had oversight for Media Relations, Corporate Social Responsibility, and Employee Volunteer Engagement.

 Under LaVelle’s leadership, ALCS helped to lead grassroots outreach campaigns that led to the reform of “payday loan store” practices and electric energy rate deregulation.
 ALCS also worked closely with Chicago’s charter school movement in efforts to win community support for new, smaller schools targeted to communities in need.

 For ACCESS Community Health Network, Avis led communications and outreach efforts that have resulted in mobilizing more than 250,000 African-American and Hispanic women to participate in “Pin-A-Sister Sunday”-- a breast health awareness ceremony in their churches on Mother’s Day.